bollasap/restores-disparity-occluded-regions/README.md

-# Converts a Disparity Map from Grayscale to Color
+# Restores the Occluded Regions in a Disparity Map
 Most basic or traditional stereo-matching algorithms generate disparity maps without explicitly modeling or handling occluded pixels, which often leads to unreliable estimates in occluded regions.
 This program, takes a disparity map and tries to find occluded regions and creates a new disparity map that displays the occluded pixels in black.